 – Inclusive so that the learner is moved to collaborate and open to learning

 Are team meetings, orientations, events or webinars considered training?
 No they are not.
 WHY?
 They do not meet the definition of training sited above.
 Staff meetings and orientations have a different purpose, such as to inform staff, have them complete work together, and/or make decisions or recommendations.
 Documentation of participation in these events may be used to support a STARS program application in the arenas of Program Practices, Families and Communities, or Program Administration.
-Consider the examples below –
+Check with the STARS office.

-EVENTS such as college fair, resource fair, advocacy or legislative event, it is not a training.
+EVENTS such as college fair, resource fair, advocacy or legislative event, are not a training.
 While the event may have an over-all goal to inform, or make a public statement, these are not the same as learning objectives.
 Unlike a training, a resource or advocacy event supports each participant to meet their own needs by attending, and often does not require participants to attend the whole time.

 A WEBINAR is a presentation that people watch and listen to through the computer or other screen.
 Though the participants may interact, in a webinar there is no requirement to participate or interact with the presenter or other students, nor is there a requirement to evaluate the participants’ learning.
 In Vermont, professionals may use the content of a webinar as part of the content of a face to face training with a qualified instructor.
 CDD or the Agency of Education in VT may offer select webinars where the administrators do track participation and assess if learning objectives are met by these participants.
 In these special circumstances, the webinar will be posted as approved by Northern Lights.